cmmyers/trend_analysis_17-01/README.md

 2) After adding year, quarter and month features to my dataset, and tokenizing the photo descriptions, I created a Word2Vec model for the data for years 2009-2012.
-I used this model to identify approximately 60 'garment words' based on their similarity to six 'basic' garment words: 'dress', 'skirt', 'pants', 'shoes' and 'bag.'
+I used this model to identify approximately 60 'garment words' based on their similarity to five 'basic' garment words: 'dress', 'skirt', 'pants', 'shoes' and 'bag.'

 3) Using my ~60 identified garment words, I created bigrams that paired every